 Location is a huge factor in the conditions inside the house and is one of the leading factors of basement floods.
 If your home is at the bottom of a hill or on a low point, it is likely that water will gather in your basement.
 Additionally, if you live near a river or any body of water that overflows frequently, that could be a cause of a flood.

-If you live in a location that is prone to flooding, it’s important to have a sump pump installed in your basement to avoid these situations.
+If you live in a location that is prone to flooding, it's important to have a sump pump installed in your basement to avoid these situations.
 These pumps essentially move any water that may collect in your basement to the outside of your home.
-It is installed in a shallow pit and once the pit becomes full of water, the pump will push it out through tubing outdoors.
+It is installed in a shallow pit, and once the pit becomes full of water, the pump will push it out through tubing outdoors.

 There are different drainage systems that are present in your home to help prevent water damage.
 If any of these malfunction in some way, it is bound to become an issue.
 Gutters are essential in the water discharge system attached to your home.
-If these become clogged by debris like leaves, sticks, or other material, they are prevented from completing their job of moving water away from the home.
-When the gutters are overflowing, water will run down the sidings, destroying them, and running down into the basement.
-To prevent overflowing, gutters need to be cleaned out at least 2 times a year depending on the foliage around your home.
+If these become clogged by debris like leaves, sticks, or other materials, they are prevented from completing their job of moving water away from the home.
+When the gutters are overflowing, water will run down the sidings, destroying them and running down into the basement.
+To prevent overflowing, gutters need to be cleaned out at least 2 times a year, depending on the foliage around your home.

 Another drainage system present in your home is drain tiles, also known as weeping tiles.
 This is an underground pipe system that is designed to collect and discharge underground water safely away from your foundation.
-If the drain tiles fail or break down over time, it may cause a failure which can lead to a flood in your basement.
+If the drain tiles fail or break down over time, it may cause a failure that can lead to a flood in your basement.

-All homes need proper weatherproofing no matter if your area experiences heavy rain frequently or not.
-When rain does hit your home and it is ill-prepared, there are good chances that you will experience some sort of water damage.
+All homes need proper weatherproofing, no matter if your area experiences heavy rain frequently or not.
+When rain does hit your home, and it is ill-prepared, there are good chances that you will experience some sort of water damage.
 Unsealed walls, floors, and basements will open your home to flooding.
 Even if everything was sealed properly during construction, you will need to constantly reseal when they begin to crack in order to maintain the foundation properly.